codeforkansascity/TrashTrackerSMSApp/readme.md

 4. To send an image to your webhook url, enter the following command and go to [http://localhost:1337/](http://localhost:1337/) to see the images received.

     ```bash
+    $ yarn install
     $ yarn start
     ```

+## Credits
+Twilio documentations have been tremendous help for this project, especially the ones on [Programmable SMS](https://www.twilio.com/docs/sms/quickstart/node#sign-up-for-twilio-and-get-a-twilio-phone-number) and on [Twilio Studio](https://www.twilio.com/docs/studio/user-guide/get-started).
+The 4th usage of "other usages" of this repository uses almost all code from the Twilio repository [receive-mms-node](https://github.com/TwilioDevEd/receive-mms-node).

 ## License